PhilReedData/PhilReedData.github.io/dhll201703/ammo.md

 			type: "apple",
 			id: "102",
 			variety: "Pink Lady"
-		}
+		},
+		...
 	]
 }
 ```

 Looking at JSON data in the web browser is not particularly helpful.
 It is designed for programming languages to interpret, making effective use of the nested key-value pairs structure.
 JSON data will look better in some browsers, at least make it readable.

 If you got JSON data back from a URL while using Internet Explorer, you will be offered to save the response as a file.
+This is not very helpful for us, better to use another browser that can show the responses directly.
 ![JSON response Internet Explorer](img/download-json-ie.png)

 If you use Safari or Firefox, you will see the JSON data in the browser, but as one long line with no colour or formatting.
+This is not very readable by people, although fine for computers.
 ![JSON response Safari](img/ammo-110.png)

 If you use Google Chrome, the JSON data will, after a few seconds, be formatting with clear spacing and colouring.
+Much better!
+We can now see the structure.
 ![JSON response Chrome](img/ammo-130.png)

 ### Get the API key
 For the purposes of security, the URLs that you use to access the Adam Matthew API need to include a 32-digit key.
 The key given to us for the purpose of this workshop is not included in this web page as it could be viewed by anyone.
 Please await instructions on the afternoon! :key:
 - See [Getting the Adam Matthew API Key](am-key.html)

-The files you will download have a dummy key XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX which you can replace with the real one.
+The links below have a dummy key XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX which you can replace with the real one.
 Also, the service can be used from any computer on University campus (i.e. we are restricted by IP range).

 ### Practice in the browser
 Before we dive into any tools or code, let's try a simple, single request.